Ramblings on mindfulness -

 For many, there is a deep sense of lack, a knowing, that there is more to life.
 In our search, we often seek to fill the void with the distractions of the modern world.
 Unable to rest at ease within ourselves, we move from one distraction to another in a subconscious attempt to divert our attention.

-The sense of lack that resides deep within us is the lack of connection and no amount of diversion or distraction will ever satisfy.
-Mindfulness and creativity offer the perfect tools to reconnect
+The sense of lack and unease that resides deep within us is the lack of connection to our true nature and no amount of diversion or distraction will ever satisfy.

 Awareness - the true ground of our being

 Mind is a process arising within awareness; it appears within our experience, but it is not having the experience.

 We analyse and make sense of our experience with the mind, however, life is not experienced by the mind, it is a deeply felt experience.
 Look closely and you will recognise that the mind has no capacity to feel.